DFerrari13/SmartFall-Multi-Model-Watch/README.md

 <a name="troubleshootingabc"></a>
 ## 🛠️ Troubleshooting

-Listing below are the common issues while running the project:
+The following are the common issues while running the project:
 - If the phone stops transmitting data, you will see “OFF” instead of the data transmitting after clicking Activate.
 In this case, go to WearOS on the smartphone, please unpair the watch, and pair both the phone and watch again.
 Make sure you uninstall the app on your phone and watch both before repairing.
 - If you can not see the watch in Android Studio, turn off the ADB debugging and turn it on again.
 - When you are tracking the prediction values in the log in Android Studio.